GamecockCentral.com - South Carolina football recruiting: Who's left for 2019?

 The contenders: South Carolina, Penn State, Miami and Florida.

-Overview: Dixon took an official visit to South Carolina over the summer and was back in Columbia for an unofficial visit this past weekend when he got another in-depth look at the program.
-The four-star cornerback officialed to Penn State in September and is scheduled to take an official visit to Miami this weekend before making a decision and signing early.
+Overview: Dixon took an official visit to South Carolina over the summer and was back in Columbia for an unofficial visit two weekends ago when he got another in-depth look at the program.
+The four-star cornerback officialed to Penn State in September and took an official visit to Miami this past weekend.
+Dixon will announce and sign on the first day of the early signing period.

 Decision date: Dec.
 19